assimtech/tempo/docs/05-Commands.md

     // Abort
 }

-try {
-    // Move the current live symlink to the new release directory } catch (Exception $e) {
+// Move the current live symlink to the new release directory
-    // Move the current live symlink back to the old release directory
-    // Delete the new release directory
-    // Hope nobody saw the broken site while that symlink was pointed at the new release... email customer service
-    // just incase
-    // Abort
-}
 ```